Women in Chad defy discrimination and violence to assert their rights to own and control land

 So far, Noudjilembaye runs five such collectives with an average 25 members.
 Although these initiatives are slowly gaining popularity, they are limited by financial resources and some women’s hesitancy to risk the little they have.

-Noudjilembaye told the AP that “despite the violence and neglect, many women stay (in situations) because of financial dependency, fear of societal judgement or lack of support.”
+Noudjilembaye told the AP that “despite the violence and neglect, many women stay (in that situation) because of financial dependency, fear of societal judgement or lack of support.”

 The efforts of such collectives have broader implications for both gender equality and sustainable agriculture in Chad.
 Women of Binmar have adopted sustainable farming practices including crop rotation, organic farming and the use of drought-resistant seeds, which help preserve the soil and increase productivity.